-15. How does this certification validity combine with other FPSB certifications?
+16. How does this certification validity combine with other FPSB certifications?
 Your initial certification is valid for 365 days.
 Additional course certifications can be earned in that period.
 All specialist certifications will be benchmarked and renewed on the date of your initial certification.
 For example, Sajju passes the FPSB Risk and Estate Planning Specialist exam and certifies as such on December 31, 2020, he will renew a year from then.
-During that year, he may choose to certify as FPSB Risk and Estate Planning Specialist on June 30 and FPSB Risk and Estate Planning Specialist on September 30.
+During that year, he may choose to certify as FPSB Risk and Estate Planning Specialist on June 30 and FPSB® Risk and Estate Planning Specialist on September 30.
 All these certifications will renew on the same date, December 31, 2021 as they are all specialist certifications.
 CFP certification will reset the renewal date to begin on the date of CFP certification, at which point all specialist certifications earned remain valid and will be marked to this new date.

-16. If I pass the exam, may I use the marks?
+17. If I pass the exam, may I use the marks?

-No, you must be certified to use the marks.
+No, you must apply for and obtain the relevant certification for your eligibility to use the marks.